Rooftop-Gardening-And-Why-Theyre-More-Than-Beautiful-Green-Spaces

 Vertical gardening is another option worth exploring.

-These use much less space than traditional gardening.
-Rooftop gardens encourage other environmentally responsible practices like segregation of waste, healthy disposal of plastic, and an increase in the community’s responsibility to do their little bit to reduce their carbon footprint.
+Rooftop gardens encourage other environmentally responsible practices, such as segregation of waste, proper disposal of plastic, and increased community responsibility to do their little bit to reduce their carbon footprint.